-In several organisms such as fruit flies, worms, and rats, IGF-I is involved in the control of lifespan (R).
+In several organisms such as fruit flies, worms, and rats, IGF-I is involved in the control of lifespan.

-However, in humans, the association between IGF-I levels and life expectancy doesn’t hold up (R).
+In most studies in mice, inhibiting Growth Hormone/IGF-I results in an increase in lifespan (up to 55%).
+However, in humans, the association between IGF-I levels and life expectancy doesn’t hold up .

 Unlike lab animals, humans are exposed to various infections, stress, and other environmental factors that IGF-1 might help.